etsi-devs/Gestao-funcionario-ujc/README.md

 # Basic Routes for testing
 # /admin - for admin view
-# /home - for user view
+# /home - for funcionario view
+# /gestor - for gestor view